 I wrote this letter to my daughter, Nicole, upon her college graduation in 2012.
 I recommended she read Art & Fear by David Bayles and Ted Orland.
 It's the best work I've read on the topic of creativity and motivation.
-Much of my letter was directly taken from their book.
+The context was taken from their book.
 I hope this portion offers something useful to young readers.

 "I invite you to read Art & Fear by David Bayles and Ted Orland.
-I include sections from their book here as words of wisdom during this very exciting time of your life; the next step of your wonderful journey.
+I transcribe, with some edits, this section for you, as words of wisdom during this very exciting time of your life; the next step of your wonderful journey.

 Know this: you have all the natural talent you need.
 All artists waste time worrying about how much natural talent they have, but only a few realize it is enough to get on with the business of developing it.
 All talent remains a constant if not developed through work.
 Talent must be developed to become a lifelong joy and reward.
 If it is not developed, it will become written off as youthful ambition, or worse yet, “pipe dreams”.
 Don’t let this happen to you.
 You can only develop talent as a working artist; to relinquish your work is to relinquish your talent.